HayatoRG/hayatorg.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-You've landed on Jiurui's academic page and welcome!
+Welcome!
+You've landed on Jiurui's academic page.

 My name is Jiurui Guo (郭久睿, / kwo⁵⁵ t͡ɕjou̯²¹⁴ ʐwei̯⁵¹ /).
 I am an incoming DPhil student in Linguistics, Philology and Phonetics at the University of Oxford.
 I am a Clarendon Scholar under the joint supervision of Prof. Eleanor Payne and Dr. Anna Wilson.
 My research explores the alignment between prosody and gesture in spontaneous communication: the hidden choreography between movement and speech, the subtle ways it shapes (or fails to shape) meaning, and how such synchrony is developed during the acquisition of L2.